ADRIEL96939/Predictive-modelling/README.md

-These are my simple Python projects in predictive modelling!
+These are my simple Python projects from uni in predictive modelling!